SilentErosion/Ultralearning_Pilot/README.md

       - Focus on actual learning when studying instead of planning what to learn next and researching for learning materials.
       - Always make specific plans and tasks so that my brain can know what to do exactly.
       - Don't repeat asking the same questions.
 If found, try different questions instead.
-   ~~1.
-Problem Solving Process:~~ This is not really applicable for this project.
+   1. ~~Problem Solving Process:~~ This is not really applicable for this project.

 # Core Mnemonics Concepts
 1. Mental Image